-Do you want to find out more and gain a qualification that will prepare you to be involved in this rapidly expanding field?
+Do you want to find out more and gain an accreditation that will prepare you to be involved in this rapidly expanding field?

-The level 3 OCN in Social Forestry is the only nationally recognized qualification and is only offered in a few Centres.
+The level 3 OCN in Social Forestry is the only nationally recognized accreditation and is only offered in a few Centres.

 The Woodland Skills Centre has been involved since the start and we believe that we offer an outstanding course :

 Led by tutors who have unrivalled experience in delivering the course and who are themselves Social Forestry practitioners.